wxie2017/wxie2017.github.io/pages/speech/project_management_against_human_nature.md

 close in some way after its life cycle.
 I miss a big point here.
 Who knows what it is?

 Great!
 Benefits!
-One of greatest mistake in this project is that I had not defined the benefit when members reached their goals.
+One of greatest mistakes in this project is that I had not defined the benefit when members reached their goals.
 My initial idea on this was that I still hope people could be self-motivated.
 But you see, this is against human nature.
 When you are the project manager, please make sure you have the right